AssetMantle/modules/.github/PULL_REQUEST_TEMPLATE/docs.md

 ### Author Checklist

 *All items are required.
-Please add a note to the item if the item is not applicable and please add links to any relevant follow up issues.*
+Please add a note to the item if the item is not applicable and please add links to any relevant follow-up issues.*

 I have...